SUSTAINABILITY MYTHS AND MISCONCEPTIONS: TRUE OR FALSE?

 No, it’s not necessarily sustainable… But it was created for a reason.
 I also can’t avoid the fact that I would never have learnt about the importance of sustainability if I never stepped foot on a plane!

-Do I think we should all reduce the amount that we fly?
+Do I think we should all reduce the amount that we fly if we can?
 100%!
 Do I think we should use other alternatives if they’re available to us?
 Of course!
 Do I think we should offset our footprint when and if we can?
 YES – absolutely!

 Cutting back is so important and unfortunately, humans are going to have to make some sacrifices to keep the planet from overcooking… So if you have the means to quit altogether, by all means, do!
 That’s an unbelievable commitment and something to be so proud of.

 But putting the pressure on people to instantly give up such a huge part of their lifestyle in order to have this “sustainable” label, isn’t helpful nor effective.
-It’s all about the baby steps!
+It’s a privilege to fly, but it’s also a privilege not to… Remember that.

 It’s just a phase…